mikeybkats/theHeartOftheBuddhasTeaching/How to live when a loved one dies.md

 "Meditation is the art of stopping our racing mind and looking deeply into things."

-"We don't allow ourselves to be carried away by our regrets about the past or worries
+"We don't allow ourselves to be carried away by our regrets about the past or worries about the future."

+#### page 51 - Self-care seeing your loved one within you

+"Our parents are our closest ancestors.
+We know that, genetically speaking, all our ancestors are still alive in each of our cells.
+They have not died.
+But not only do we carry their genes, we also car
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcxNTc0OTg5Nl19
+eyJoaXN0b3J5IjpbMjAyMDQyNTc3Nl19
 -->